 Community engagement on applications for State Significant Development, State Significant Infrastructure and Planning Proposals where Council is not the nominated Planning Proposal Authority are not covered in this plan.
-This includes the Aboriginal Land claims process.
-These processes, including notification, are managed by the NSW Department of Planning, Housing and Infrastructure.
+This process, including notification, is managed by the NSW Department of Planning, Housing and Infrastructure.